Call freephone 0800 884 0321

 Making a personal injury claim is nothing to be ashamed of – No Win No Fee agreements are intended to help people injured in everyday accidents to get the compensation and rehabilitation support they need to get their lives back on track.

 If you want to take action that could mean another blameless person is prevented from suffering the same personal injuries, call Claims Direct for a free consultation on freephone 0800 884 0321 or start your claim online and we'll call you.

 Phone lines are open 24 hours a day, 7 days a week.
-Claims Direct is one of the largest personal injury claims management companies in the UK, with specialist Personal Injury Solicitors in England, Scotland and Wales.
+Claims Direct is one of the largest personal injury claims management companies in the UK, with specialist Personal Injury Lawyers in England, Scotland and Wales.